mmorys/bedrock-server-manager/docs/HTTP_API.md

 ## Server Information

-Okay, here is the API documentation for the `GET /api/servers` endpoint, generated in the requested format based on the provided Flask route and backend functions.

----

 ### `GET /api/servers` - Get All Servers List and Status

 Retrieves a list of all detected Bedrock server instances managed by this application, along with their last known status and installed version as recorded in their respective configuration files.